 NPTE Exam Structure Overview

-The National Physical Therapy Examination (NPTE-PT) consists of 250 scored questions (plus 50 unscored pretest questions) that you must complete in 5 hours.
-The exam is developed by the Federation of State Boards of Physical Therapy (FSBPT) and tests your clinical decision-making abilities across multiple content areas.
+The National Physical Therapy Examination (NPTE-PT) consists of 225 questions total, delivered in 5 sections of 45 questions each.
+Of these, 180 are scored and 45 are unscored pretest questions being trialed for future exams.
+You have 5 hours of testing time (about a 5.5-hour total appointment).
+The exam is developed by the Federation of State Boards of Physical Therapy (FSBPT) and tests your clinical decision-making across multiple content areas.

 - Format: Computer-based, multiple choice